jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 # 1. Introduction

-- Helps with **auditing and recording compliance of your AWS resources**.
+- Helps with **auditing and recording compliance of ours AWS resources**.
 - Helps record configurations and changes over time.
 - **Questions that can be solved by AWS Config**
   - Is there unrestricted SSH access to my security groups?
   - Do my buckets have any public access?
   - How has my ALB configuration changed over time?
-- You can receive alerts (SNS notifications) for any changes.
+- We can receive alerts (SNS notifications) for any changes.
 - AWS Config is a per-region service.
 - Can be aggregated across regions and accounts.
-- Evaluate your AWS resource configurations for desired settings.
+- Evaluate our AWS resource configurations for desired settings.
-- Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+- Get a snapshot of the current configurations of the supported resources that are associated with our AWS account.
-- Retrieve configurations of one or more resources that exist in your account.
+- Retrieve configurations of one or more resources that exist in our account.
 - Retrieve historical configurations of one or more resources.
 - Receive a notification whenever a resource is created, modified, or deleted.
 - View relationships between resources.
-  - For example, you might want to find all resources that use a particular security group.
+  - For example, we might want to find all resources that use a particular security group.

 # 2. S3 Integration